 Photo Credit: Grand Rapids Children's Museum

-Help the kids get pumped for 2018 at the New Year's Early Eve celebration at the Grand Rapids Children’s Museum.
-Tickets for the event are $12 ($10 for members), and every attendant will get to build a noisemaker for the real countdown at midnight and enjoy a balloon drop after the early countdown at 7:30PM.
+Help the kids get pumped for the new year at the New Year's Early Eve celebration at the Grand Rapids Children’s Museum.
+Tickets for the event are $15 ($10 for members), and every attendant will get to build a noisemaker for the real countdown at midnight and enjoy a balloon drop after the early countdown.

 The Grand Rapids Symphony is known for bringing kid-friendly classics, like Harry Potter and Pokemon, to life at the DeVos Performance Hall.